TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/networking/networking.md

 You can find ethernet performance data **[here](\ref enetlld_performance)**.
 \endcond

-### Driver
+### Ethernet Driver

-There are separate drivers based on the use-case :

-##### Enet LLD

-Ethernet Low-Level Driver (\ref ENET_LLD) is a driver that aims at providing an unified interface for standard Ethernet MAC and switch using CPSW and PRU-ICSSG Peripherals.
+Ethernet Low-Level Driver (\ref ENET_LLD) is a driver that aims at providing the interface for standard Ethernet MAC and switch using CPSW Peripheral.
 - \subpage ENET_LLD

-##### ICSS-EMAC

-Industrial Communications Subsystem Ethernet Media Access Controller (\ref ICSS_EMAC) driver provide APIs to transmit and receive packets with a firmware based Ethernet switch that has been implemented on PRU-ICSS cores.
-It is used for 100M Industrial Ethernet Protocols like EtherNet/IP, Profinet etc.
-- \subpage ICSS_EMAC

-\cond SOC_AM64X || SOC_AM243X
-#### ICSS TimeSync
-\subpage ICSS_TIMESYNC is a separate driver based on ICSS-EMAC, which provides APIs for PTP/1588 v2 receiver implementation on PRU-ICSSG.
-\endcond

 \endcond